Jason Chan (singer): 2015–present: Escape, 10th anniversary and widespread recognition

+Anecdote

+On January 18, 2023, two days after Chan uploaded a clip of his singing performance on the famous Japanese channel "THE FIRST TAKE", Kengo mocked him for being "exaggerated by online media" and "difficult to distinguish between flattery and criticism", and was criticized again.
+Some people think that Kengou is jealous that Chan "stole" his friend James Ng Yip-kwan's Commercial Radio Music Awards.

 Personal life

-Chan married his long time girlfriend, Leanne Fu on 3 July 2017.
+Chan married his longtime girlfriend, Leanne Fu Hiu-mei on 3 July 2017.
 The couple have four dogs and cats.
 On 7 April 2018, he posted an ultrasound photo of his wife Leanne Fu's belly on his social media accounts.
 Their daughter Abigail was born on 25 September 2018.

 Controversy

 In 2017, Jason Chan took the lead in opening a store called "Yunchang Xiaolongkan Hotpot".
 In response to the question, Jason Chan insisted that the restaurant has obtained China's Xiaolongkan hot pot franchise.
 However, the real Xiaolongkan hot pot later stated an official channels that the company did not know the details of the "Yunchang Xiaolongkan Hot Pot" restaurant.